Welcome to Seoul

 Henri Edmond Cross

-New technologies at the turn of the 20th century evolved into new art forms.
-For example, modern stage lighting and video monitors display only three "primary" colors: red, blue and green.
+("Pine Tree 1905"): New technologies at the turn of the 20th century evolved into new art forms.
+Modern stage lighting and video monitors display only three "primary" colors: red, green, and blue.
 These are the only colors that our eyes can see.
-By mixing the these three primary colors, millions of colors can be perceived by the human eye.
-Pointillists applied the mixing of primary colors to their oil paintings by varying both the hue and the size of the dots, or "points", that were painted on a canvas.
+By mixing the these three "primary" colors, millions of colors can be perceived by the human eye.

-Victor Vasarely (1906 1997) was born in Hungarian amd ,ograted to Paris, where he became well known for his paintings and sculptures.
-He abandoned medical studies to study art, Vasarely is often called the grandfather of "Op Art".
+Victor Vasarely (1906 1997) was born in Hungary and emigrated to Paris, where he became well known for his paintings and sculptures.
+He abandoned medical studies to study art.
+Vasarely is often called the grandfather of "Op Art"; his art, also helps us to visualize Albert Einstein's gravitational theory.

 Jackson Pollock ("No.5", 1948): Mr. Pollock is famous for dripping drops of paint onto the canvas.
 He has also been known to sprinkle sand upon wet paint.